Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has emerged as a key driver in advancing the complex reasoning capabilities of large language models (LLMs).
-Notably, the success of DeepSeek R1~\cite{guo2025deepseek} has solidified reinforcement learning with verifiable rewards (RLVR) as a potent post-training paradigm for enhancing LLM policies across diverse domains~\cite{jaech2024openai, yang2025qwen3, team2025kimi, ouyang2022training}.
-To date, most existing RLVR research has predominantly focused on surface algorithmic design, such as reward construction~\cite{shao2025spurious, chen2025pass, chen2025seed, liu2025understanding} and entropy regularization~\cite{cui2025entropy, yu2025dapo, yang2025dcpo}.
+Reinforcement learning (RL) has become central to improving the complex reasoning abilities of large language models (LLMs)~\citep{ouyang2022training, jaech2024openai}.
+The success of DeepSeek-R1~\citep{guo2025deepseek} further highlights reinforcement learning with verifiable rewards (RLVR) as an effective post-training paradigm for improving LLM reasoning across domains~\citep{yang2025qwen3, team2025kimi, yu2025dapo}.
+However, existing RL methods typically treat an LLM as a unified policy, optimizing only the final output distribution while overlooking the evolving information flow in its internal residual streams.
+Mechanistic interpretability provides tools for exposing such internal behavior~\citep{belrose2023eliciting, gupta2025llms}, creating an opportunity to connect internal dynamics with more principled policy optimization.

-Interpretability tools mitigate the opacity of black-box LLMs by unveiling their internal logic~\citep{belrose2023eliciting, tan-etal-2025-neural, gupta2025llms}.
-These insights establish a feedback loop that is instrumental in guiding the refinement of RL algorithms.
-For instance, recent works leverage the interpretability tool of attention mechanisms to improve RL algorithm which show surprising effect~\cite{li2025attention, liu2025attention}.
-However, they overlook the nature of the language model policy as well as the information latent in the model’s internal residual stream.

-The logit lens~\citep{nostalgebraist2020logitlens} framework offers initial insights by employing the unembedding matrix $\mathbf{E}_\text{u}$ to decode intermediate layer representations into the token space.
-This approach reveals that the internal residual stream harbors a wealth of previously undiscovered information that evolves across layers and modules~\citep{dai2022knowledge, gupta2025llms, lindsey2025biology}.
-Moreover, numerous studies have elucidated the mechanisms of self-attention and feed-forward networks (FFNs) and their impact on hidden states~\citep{dai2022knowledge,yu2023neuron, jin2025massive}.
-Collectively, these internal mechanisms with models offer a new perspective for algorithmic optimizations.
+While recent works leverage attention mechanisms to improve RL algorithms~\citep{li2025attention, liu2025attention}, they largely overlook the information latent in residual streams.
+Logit-lens~\citep{nostalgebraist2020logitlens} offers initial insights by using the unembedding matrix $\mathbf{E}_\text{u}$ to decode intermediate layer representations into token space, revealing rich information that evolves across layers and modules~\citep{gupta2025llms, lindsey2025biology}.
+Moreover, prior studies have further elucidated the roles of self-attention and feed-forward networks (FFNs) in shaping hidden states~\citep{dai2022knowledge, yu2023neuron, jin2025massive}.
+Collectively, these internal mechanisms offer a new perspective for algorithmic optimization.